bxparks/AceButton/README.md

 (It might be useful to make this configurable using a `ButtonConfig` feature flag but that is not implemented.)

+On the other hand, it is sometimes useful to perform some special action if a button is pressed while the device is rebooted.
+To support this use-case, call the `AceButton::isPressedRaw()` in the global `setup()` method (after the button is configured).
+It will directly call the `digitalRead()` method associated with the button pin and return `true` if the button is in the Released state.

 ### Orphaned Clicks

 When a Clicked event is generated, the `AceButton` class looks for a